radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We used both branches and pull-requests.
 All features were added as feature branches, as the main branch is protected so you cannot push into it directly.
+Each group member worked on individual branches for every feature, fix or chore.
 This is much nicer when you are 4 people working together, as everyone can contribute on their own branch.
+To merge the code we created pull-requests, which were put through our CI pipeline, so that our tests were run, and our linting and formatting happened.
+Finally the PR was reviewed by at least one other group member before being allowed to merge into the main branch.

 ### Question 10